 This deadly attraction to tobacco, alcohol and drugs can be beaten.

 The National Council Against Drug Abuse’s Perception Survey reveals that Singapore youths display more liberal attitudes towards drugs, and many do not fully understand the danger of drugs such as cannabis.
 Therefore, do not assume your teen knows the dangers and health hazards that these substances pose.
-Out of curiosity, they may feel that trying it once or twice just to have fun is no big deal, until they become addicted.
+Out of curiosity, they may feel that trying it once or twice for fun is no big deal, until they become addicted.

 Related: Help Your Child Cope with Puberty and Self-esteem

-effects of alcohol and how drugs can be deadly[1]?
+Do you know the dangers of tobacco, the effects of alcohol and how drugs can be deadly[1]?
 Stay updated with the latest knowledge so that you can identify tell-tale signs should your child dabble in substances.
-It’s wise to engage your teen early, before they start experimenting with this triple threat.
-If you are not sure how to bring up the topic, check out useful tips on how to talk to your child about
+It’s wise to engage your teen early, before he or she start experimenting with this triple threat.
+If you are not sure how to bring up the topic, check out useful tips on how to talk to your child about smoking and drinking, and tap on the preventive drug education resources[2] from the Central Narcotics Bureau for more ideas.
+You can also enlighten your child about the harms of vaping.

 Visit Parent Hub, for more useful tips and guides to give your child a healthy start.